AdithyaIniesta/Move_base_ROS/README.md

 ```
 ### Goal Poses
 1. Goal poses are mentioned in launch file adithya_bringup.launch.
-2. Optionally, we can publish goal points with orientation using "Publish Points" in Rviz.
+2. Optionally, we can publish goal points without orientation using "Publish Points" in Rviz.

 ### Demo and Results
 #### Screenshot of Gazebo world and RViz map is taken from the official repository of Neobotix GmbH [1]